 Some wild effects take place before the big drops.
 It's a shame that, for the sake of a few nerve-rattling moments, some thrill-averse guests might never get to experience attractions like the Tower of Terror or Splash Mountain.
 If you're on the line, try to work up the courage at least once so that you can enjoy everything that precedes the freefalls.
 It's truly astonishing.

 The elevator cars move horizontally through what Disney calls the "Fifth Dimension" into a second elevator shaft where they plummet and soar a number of gut-wrenching times.
 It's mind boggling to hang on as the elevator moves in a forward direction towards impending doom.
-(By the way, Disney built a second Tower of Terror at Disney California Adventure.
-It was essentially the same as the Florida version, except that it did not include the horizontal "Fifth Dimension" element.
-The park has since re-themed the ride to the (wonderful) Guardians of the Galaxy – Mission: BREAKOUT)

 The freefall experience itself is essentially the same as any number of tower rides found at many theme parks and amusement parks.
 The difference is that the Imagineers' judicious use of sounds, pitch darkness, visual effects like star fields, and other tricks adds a cogent storyline and psychological veneer to the attraction that significantly ratchets up the thrills, screams, and sheer enjoyment.